refinedev/refine/documentation/docs/advanced-tutorials/multi-tenancy/strapi.md

 ## Conclusion

-In this guide and in our example app, we talked about how we can build Multitenancy apps with **refine**.
+In this guide and our example app, we talked about how we can build Multitenancy apps with **refine**.
 Developing a Multitenancy application with **refine** is quite simple.
 By creating a context and with the hooks that **refine** provides, you can quickly and easily produce similar applications in this logic.

 ## Example